BattletechModders/ModTek/doc/DEVELOPMENT_GUIDE.md

     1. (TODO make this easier by making ModTek create a directory with all DLLs: `Mods/.modtek/AssembliesDebug` or so)
 6. find the spot you want to debug, place a breakpoint
-6. connect dnSpyEx to Unity (default port etc..) your breakpoint should be hit as long as no mods patch the method with your breakpoint (see `harmony_summary.log`)
+6. connect dnSpyEx to Unity (default port etc..) your breakpoint should be hit as long as no mods patch the method with your breakpoint (see `HarmonyFileLog.log`)

 ### BTDebug Mod